plotly/plotly.github.io/_posts/fundamentals/2017-01-27-plotly-dashboard-creator-xss-advisory.md

 ## Affected products and versions

-* Plotly On-Premise version 2.0.0 through 2.1.0.
+* Chart Studio Enterprise version 2.0.0 through 2.1.0.

 ## Resolution

-* This issue has been fixed in Plotly On-Premise version 2.1.1, which is available as a free upgrade to all Plotly On-Premise customers.
+* This issue has been fixed in Chart Studio Enterprise version 2.1.1, which is available as a free upgrade to all Chart Studio Enterprise customers.
-* The issue was fixed in Plotly Cloud on 2017-01-18.
+* The issue was fixed in Chart Studio on 2017-01-18.

 ## General notes regarding security reporting